English | Help | Sign in

 Selections can be added automatically or manually.

-Automatic panel detection:
+Automatic panel detection

 Kindle Create includes an “auto-detect” feature that can help to quickly select comic panels.
 This feature works well when panels do not touch, and all panel borders can be clearly distinguished from the background color.
 Auto-detect is a great time-saving tool for some comics, but manual review is still necessary to correct any errors.

-To use auto-detect, click on the Auto-detect shortcut in the top toolbar.
+To use auto-detect, click the Auto-detect shortcut in the top toolbar.
 Or, go to Edit > Panels > Auto-detect Panels for all pages or the selected page.
 There is also an Auto-detect shortcut button in the Page Attributes panel.
 This will open a pop-up window.
 Within this pop up, you will see an option to “Set padding, masking color, and opacity.”
 Clicking this will reveal a menu where you can customize the auto-detect settings.
 If you do not change these settings, auto-detect will use default settings for masking color, opacity, and distance from the panel borders.

 • Padding is the amount of space between the panel borders and the selection.
 By default, selections will be made a distance of 10 pixels away from the detected panel border on all four sides.
 If your comic has very thin “gutters” (the space between panels), you can decrease this number to avoid capturing pieces of other panels in your selections.
 If your comic has large gutters, you can include more breathing room around panels by increasing this number.
 Note that you can adjust the vertical and horizontal padding independently.